ShivanS93/100-days-of-code/r1-log.md

 Worked on Day 11 of linuxupskillchallenge at linuxupskillchallenge.org.
 Using locate, find, grep, where to search directories and files.
 I also switched to working on Django as well using their own documentation

+### R1D32

+Working on Day 12 of the https://linuxupskillchallenge.org.
+I learned about using Firezilla and SFTP to move files between my machine and the remote server.
+Then, I worked on Django documentation on creating a poll app.